OSA RULES AND REGULATIONS

 Late entries will be accepted up to 3 weeks prior to the competition on a space-available basis.
 Any late entries received less than 3 weeks prior to the competition will be charged a late fee of 10% of the entry fees.
-Payment for all entries mailed after the Deadline Date (see schedule for deadline date of each competition) must be submitted with a CASHIER’S CHECK / MONEY ORDER or CREDIT CARD and sent overnight with tracking information e-mailed.
+Payment for all entries mailed after the Deadline Date (see schedule for deadline date of each competition) must be submitted with a CASHIER’S CHECK / MONEY ORDER or CREDIT CARD and sent by OVERNIGHT EXPRESS MAIL.

-Solos are limited to 3 per competition for Advanced dancers, 2 for Intermediate dancers and 1 for Novice dancers.
+Solos are limited to 3 per competition for Advanced dancers, 2 for Intermediate dancers, and 1 for Recreational dancers.

 |Teachers||Anyone over 18 years old who is receiving monetary compensation for his/her services to the studio|

 |Pro-Am||For teachers dancing in a routine with 1 (one) or more students|